 The relative timing of the PWM output pulses has been designed to minimize crosstalk when adjacent channel outputs are connected to a single DDX power device.
-It is recommended to pair channels 1 and 2 to one power device, channels 5 and 6 to the second power device using DDX modulation.
-Recommendations for channel to power device mapping using binary modulation are contained in the application note 901-000016 entitled: "Operating the DDX-8000 in Binary Mode."
+It is recommended to pair channels 1 and 2 to one power device, channels 3 and 4 to the second power device, channels 5 and 6 to the third power device, and channels 7 and 8 to the fourth power device.

-8.2 Serial Data Output Interface
+8.2.
+Serial Data Output Interface

 The audio serial output was designed to interface with standard digital audio components and to provide a number of serial data formats.
-DDX-8228 does not generate the serial clocks when transmitting audio output; instead it recycles the serial input clocks received at the input interface.
+DDX-8000 does not generate the serial clocks when transmitting audio output; instead it recycles the serial input clocks received at the input interface.
 Serial data for eight channels is provided using 6 output pins: left/right clock LRCKO (pin 56, same as LRCKI), serial clock BICKO (pin 55, same as BICKI), serial data 1 & 2 SDO12 (pin 57), serial data 3 & 4 SDO34 (pin 58), serial data 5 & 6 SDO56 (pin 62), and serial data 7 & 8 SDO78 (pin 63).

 The SAO register (Configuration Register E - 04h, Bits D5-D3) and the SAOFB register (Configuration Register E - 04h, Bit D6) are used to specify the serial data output format.
-The default serial data output format is I2S, MSB-First.
-Available formats are shown in Table 20, Table 21and Figure 20that follow.
-See Figure 11 for a diagram of these formats.
+The default serial data output format is I^2 S, MSB-First.
+Available formats are shown in the tables and figure that follow.
+See figure 9 for a diagram of these formats.

-Table 20 - Serial Data Output First Bit
+Table 20: Serial Data Output First Bit